Atelfo/Atelfo.github.io/_posts/2022-01-01-expected-value-and-ergodicity-in-biotech.md

 As biotechs plan their investments in development programs it may be prudent for them to also think about their exposure to non-ergodicity and ruinous outcomes.
 If cash is limited, simply selecting the option with the highest expected value may expose them to unacceptable risk (see appendix 3 for a simple example).
 The more harmful the downside of a decision is, the less relevant expected value is and the more important it is to focus on the probabilities of specific outcomes instead.
 It's not particularly meaningful to work out the expected value of a game of Russian roulette, for example.

 One good way to incorporate a more nuanced approach into decision making is through [simulation of the potential discrete outcomes](https://en.wikipedia.org/wiki/Monte_Carlo_method).
-I'd argue that all decisions makers would benefit from an understanding of what each distinct possible future of a development program entails for their company's long-term survival.
+I'd argue that all decision makers would benefit from an understanding of what each distinct possible future of a development program entails for their company's long-term survival.
 Instead of maximizing expected value, does it make sense to optimize for the probability of ruin-avoidance instead?

 Additionally, small biotechs can consider specific strategies to make them more robust over the longer term.
 Asset consolidation, as we've seen with companies like [BridgeBio](https://bridgebio.com/) and [Centessa](https://centessa.com/) could be a good mechanism of ruin avoidance as a single successful development programs can often repay the costs of many failures.